Thursday, May 16, 2024

 Guests: No I.D., Twilite Tone

 While his debut, Can I Borrow A Dollar, was largely unnoticed and underwhelming, Common attempted to wipe the entire slate clean and return with his '94 offering, Resurrection.
 With a better direction and definitely better focus, Common delivered what many considered for many years, his complete magnum opus.
 Shifting to more of a jazzy boom-bap sound more than his prior album, Common sounded more confident and found his voice with this one, as evidenced by the first single, which was the title track.
-Lyrically, this was way more together, and he even managed to craft a true hip-hop classic with the ode to hip-hop as a woman, "I Used To Love H.E.R.".
+Lyrically, this was way more together, and he even managed to craft a true hip-hop classic with the ode to hip-hop as a woman, "I Used to Love H.E.R.".
 While these two singles were certainly enough to get you wide open, it only got better from here.
 The neck-snapping rhythms of the likes of "Watermelon", "In My Own World", and "Thisisme" keep reminding you of just how great his pen game was and that we wished we saw this more on his debut.
 Other highlights include the somewhat mellow, yet still very lyrical, "Communism", "Nuthin' To Do", and "Sum Shit I Write", in which Common's lyrical wit, yet occasionally personal, rhymes, make him represent himself as an ordinary man with beyond ordinary writing and spitting capabilities.
 It's a hip-hoppers hip-hop album.
 Just beats and rhymes, and that's it.
 No gimmicks, nothing too heavy, just the ability to brag and boast about how great of an emcee he is in such a believable approach and style that you knew this was an emcee to really be on the lookout for.
 The year of '94, as has been mentioned before, was the year that delivered the likes of Illmatic, Ready To Die, The Diary, and Southernplayalisticadillacmuzik among many others.
 This sophomore effort of Resurrection fits in the upper echelon of the group and is definitely an all-timer.

-2. Like Water For Chocolate
+3. Like Water For Chocolate

 Production: The Soulquarians, J Dilla, DJ Premier, Karreim Riggins